HaPhanBaoMinh/miha-site/content/blog/blog_003/index.md

 ---
-title: "Ship your app to the World: Share it through apt"
-description: ""
+title: "Publish Your App with apt via Launchpad PPA"
+description: "A step-by-step guide to package your app, upload to Launchpad, and distribute through apt."
 author: "MinhBoo"
 date: 2025-08-25T10:00:00+07:00
 draft: false
-tags: ["linux", "ubuntu", "ppa", "devops"]
+tags: ["linux", "ubuntu", "ppa", "devops", "debian packaging", "launchpad"]
-categories: ["Tech"]
+categories: ["Linux Packaging", "DevOps Guides"]
 hideSummary: false
-summary: "Tired of telling people to download .deb files?
-Learn how to package your app, upload it to Launchpad, and let anyone install it with just apt install."
+summary: "Stop sending raw .deb files.
+Package once, upload to Launchpad, and let users install your app with apt install."
 cover:
     image: ""
     alt: ""
     caption: ""
     relative: false
     hidden: false
 ---

 ## 1. Why should you care?

-You’ve built an awesome app — and now you want people to actually use it.
-But sharing source code or `.deb` files is inconvenient.

-Wouldn’t it be better if anyone could just type:
+Sharing `.deb` files is inconvenient and not scalable.
+With a PPA, users install your app simply with:

 ```bash
 sudo apt install awesome-app
 ```
-Publishing your app with `apt` makes that possible.
+This works because your package is hosted in a trusted repository (Launchpad), and apt fetches it like any other Ubuntu package.

 ## 2. Overview